 The concepts covered in each fast-paced high school science course are available below.
 Additionally, the sample syllabi for each course can be found on the relevant course’s catalog page.
 We recognize that CTY's curriculum may be different from what is offered at your school.

 Whether or not you get credit or placement for your summer programs course work depends on your school or district.

 The Center for Talented Youth is accredited for grades 5 through 12 by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, but does not award degrees or diplomas and cannot grant credit or placement.
 Credit or placement can only be awarded by the student's school.
 For fast-paced high school science courses, you must work with your child’s school to see if the school will grant credit or placement for a CTY course.

 To help determine whether you should pursue placement, please review our Parents' Guide for Requesting Credit and/or Placement document.

 Often, the documentation CTY automatically provides upon completion of a fast-paced high school science course is sufficient for receiving credit or placement.
 Also, in the past several strategies have helped parents work with schools for credit or placement.
 Families should ask schools whether they will allow a student to sit for the school/district final exam after the summer session to demonstrate content mastery.
 Additionally, they might ask the school what additional documentation CTY can provide for the student to receive credit or placement.
 For example, letter grades, lab notebooks, and exam scores can usually be provided when requested before the session begins; a copy of the final exam cannot.
-Additional documentation can be requested when completing the Fast-Paced High School Science Questionnaire.
 In rare cases, school officials have spoken to CTY science representatives about the course, labs, and final exam content to make a final determination about credit or placement.